snipercup/CDDA-Content-Manager/readme.md

 ## Features:
 - Dialog editor (well it only allows viewing atm)
-- Spells viewer (only mods folder)
+- Spells editor (only mods folder)

 ## Installation: